DevdudeSami/PeterPanicDevdude/README.md

 Yasmin does a lot of art and graphics, check out her portfolio: [Yasmin's portfolio](http://handyheart.tumblr.com).
 Yasmin studies Chemistry but she's been getting into programming recently and has been quite enjoying it!
 Also check out her (at the time of committing this, very empty) GitHub: [Yasmin's GitHub](https://github.com/yasmojam).

+Feel free to check out the code and play it [here](https://devdudesami.github.io/AlienKamikazeWeb/game.html).